 "Je ne suis pas un chef Japonais," Atsushi insists.
 He is not a Japanese chef.

 Every time I try to tie his cuisine to his roots, he corrects me politely.
-I meet Atsushi Tanaka at his restaurant AT, a few metres away from the Pont de la Tournelle, an Île Saint-Louis bridge on which stands an impressive statue of Paris' holy patroness Saint Genevieve.
+I meet Atsushi Tanaka at his restaurant AT, a few meters away from the Pont de la Tournelle, an Île Saint-Louis bridge on which stands an impressive statue of Paris' holy patroness Saint Genevieve.
 The restaurant is a small and quiet place, and I had to go back and forth a few times to finally find its grey and spectacularly discrete storefront.
 Atsushi greets me at the door: He is thin and elegant.
 We sit at a round table for a long chat, while Atsushi's wife talks loudly on the phone in the back, and Fiona, the Swedish waitress, interrupts us respectfully when something important requires the chef's attention.

-After that pleasant discussion, I meet him again at night to visit the kitchen and taste his food, the very food that was featured in last year's New York Times story about Japanese chefs taking over Paris cuisine, and the very same food that lots of my food-loving Parisian friends consider the most inventive and crazy they've ever tasted.
+After that pleasant discussion, I meet him again at night to visit the kitchen and taste his food, the very food that was features in last year's New York Times story about Japanese chefs taking over Paris cuisine, and the very same food that lots of my food-loving Parisian friends consider the most inventive and crazy they've ever tasted.

 Earlier that week, I was hanging out on my rooftop in Barcelona with Akane, a French-Japanese friend, insider in the small and secretive world of Parisian avant-garde cuisine.
 Her eyes on the phone, she was texting casually, and at one point it seemed more important than our conversation about how Catalonia lacks great Asian food.